env3d/algorithm-binary-search/README.md

 <iframe width="100%" height="800" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=list_of_items%20%3D%20%5B'it',%20'was',%20'the',%20'season',%20'of',%20'light',%20'it',%20'was',%20'the',%20'season',%20'of',%20'darkness'%5D%0A%0Adef%20find_item_in_list%28target%29%3A%0A%20%20%20%20for%20item%20in%20list_of_items%3A%0A%20%20%20%20%20%20%20%20if%20target%20%3D%3D%20item%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20return%20True%0A%20%20%20%20return%20False%0A%20%20%20%20%0Afind_item_in_list%28'light'%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

+## Questions (best if multiple choice)

+ 1. Which line performs the actual comparison between the target and each item in the list?
+ 1. How many times does this comparison happen for the above example?
+ 1. The number of comparisons depends on the target item.
+    What is the number of comparisons for the above list if the target is at the end?
+ 1. For a list of N items, what is the minimum number of comparisons?
+ 1. For a list of N items, what is the maximum number of comparisons?

 Then, we’ll introduce binary search.
 It uses the exact same coding building blocks (variables, loops, conditionals), but by arranging them differently, we can achieve dramatically faster performance.
 This highlights the power of algorithms: even simple tools, when structured wisely, can lead to